 This document is the property of Life Healthcare Group.
-This document, and/ or any part of this document may not be reproduced, copied, distributed, or published without the prior written consent of the Group Company Secretary of the Life Healthcare Group.
+This document, and/ or any part of this document may not be reproduced, copied, distributed, or published without the prior written consent of the Company Secretary of the Life Healthcare Group.
 Life Healthcare Group will not be liable for any unauthorised use of or reliance on this document, or any part thereof.

-- Non-executive directors are eligible to serve for longer than nine years, subject to an annual independence assessment by the Board on recommendation from the NomGov Committee and annual re-election by shareholders, with a narrative in the Integrated Annual Report on reasons for their classification as independent. - Once non-executive directors achieve a tenure of 12 years, the intention is for directors to retire unless the NomGov Committee determines otherwise. - Non-executive directors, after reaching the age of 70 (seventy) years, shall retire annually, but may stand for re-election upon recommendation by the NomGov Committee; [as per Clause 28.7.4 of Mol] - The termination of an employment contract of an executive director will result ipso facto in the termination of their membership of the Board.
+- Non-executive directors, after reaching the age of 70 (seventy) years, shall retire annually, but may stand for re-election upon recommendation by the NomGov Committee; [as per Clause 28.7.4 of Mol] - The termination of an employment contract of an executive director will result in ipso facto the termination of their membership of the Board.